 First, is the perceived consistency of scripture on the issue.
-While there are certainly historical contexts to be considered, it doesn’t seem to do away with the fact that nowhere are these same-sex acts ever held in a positive light.
+While there are certainly historical contexts to be considered, it doesn’t seem to do away with the fact that nowhere is these same-sex acts ever held in a positive light.
 Due to the lack of any contradicting scripture specifically on this issue, it seems that the bible doesn’t leave much wiggle room.

 Third, is that while these verses certainly deal with Paul pushing against an idolatrous culture, that should be held as a positive rather than a negative.
 Understanding to a degree that the church should be distinct from the world is also repeated throughout the Bible.
-That we are in the world and not of the world, a city on a hill, lights in the darkness and so forth.
+That we are in the world and not of the world, a city on a hill, lights in the darkness, and so forth.
 Therefore, Christians shouldn’t be swayed by shifting cultural times as we are meant to stand out when necessary, and this appears to be one of these issues.
 This does not mean Christians should be abrasive, judgmental, or attack same-sex couples on their sin, they should love and show grace to everyone, but they do need to recognize when something is wrong and stand for the truth.